-Validation Document 1 Title of Programme Children, Young People and Families 2 Award (e.g. FdA, BA) FdA 3 Contained Award Certificate of HE for successful completion of 120 credits at Level 4 4 Awarding Body TEC Partnership 5 UCAS code (if applicable) T4R5 6 HECOS codes 100455/100466 7 Mode of Study (full and/or part-time) Full time & Part time 8 Duration (total number of years) 2 years full time 3 years full time 9 Number of weeks per academic year 31 Each Trimester consists of 8 weeks of module delivery.
+Validation Document 1 Title of Programme Children, Young People and Families 2 Award (e.g. FdA, BA) FdA 3 Contained Award HE Certificate in Working with Children, Young People and Families for successful completion of 120 credits at Level 4 4 Awarding Body TEC Partnership 5 UCAS code (if applicable) T4R5 6 HECOS codes 100455/100466 7 Mode of Study (full and/or part-time) Full time & Part time 8 Duration (total number of years) 2 years full time 3 years part time 9 Number of weeks per academic year 31 Each Trimester consists of 8 weeks of module delivery.
 Trimester 1 has an extra week in which students are prepared for study at the new level.
 There are 6 assessment weeks.
-10 Accrediting Professional / Statutory Body (if applicable) N/A 11 Location of delivery and Faculty Grimsby Institute / Health, Well-being and Society 12 Entry requirements
+10 Accrediting Professional / Statutory Body (if applicable) N/A 11 Location of delivery and Faculty Grimsby Institute / HE STEM and Education 12 Entry requirements